alecmuffett/eotk/000-setup-ubuntu.md

 exit 0 # just in case anyone thinks this is a script

 * We will assume that you are running Ubuntu Server 16.04.1
-  * Your mileage may vary
+  * If using something else, your mileage may vary

+EOTK requires Tor 0.2.9.9+

+EOTK requires recent `nginx` with the following modules/features enabled:

+* `headers_more`
+* `ngx_http_substitutions_filter_module`
+* `http_sub`
+* `http_ssl`

-If running on Ubuntu 16.04 the NGINX modules are outdated, and there may be issues with permissions; in case of failure, or if you want to run the most up to date code, use the raspbian-build scripts in `opt.d` to create a fresh copy.
+On Ubuntu 16.04 these NGINX modules are outdated, and there may be issues with permissions; in case of failure, or if you want to run the most up to date code, use the raspbian-build scripts in `opt.d` to create a fresh copy.

 # Tor Installation

-EOTK requires Tor 0.2.9.9+

 In a browser elsewhere, retreive the instructions for installing Tor from https://www.torproject.org/docs/debian.html.en